gazebosim/gz-fuel-tools/README.md

 * Think about how to detect when new versions of remote models have been uploaded.
     * Idea of a hash.

-* Add ignition fuel command line utilities for:
+* Add Gazebo Fuel command line utilities for:
     * detail
     * create
     * delete